-Directors with experience in human capital management provide valuable guidance in support of the Company's People First strategy. individuals understand dynamics of attracting, motivating, and retaining talented and engaged employees.
-These individuals expertise in talent have management. succession planning and creating a diverse and inclusive workplace that prioritizes safety as a core value
+Directors with experience in human capital management provide valuable guidance in support of the Company's People First strategy.
+These individuals understand the dynamics of attracting, motivating, and retaining talented and engaged employees.
+These individuals have expertise in talent management, succession planning and creating a diverse and inclusive workplace that prioritizes safety as a core value.